 1. INTRODUCTION

 As a member of the Alliaceae family, onions (Allium cepa L.) have diploid chromosome number 2n = 6.
 The region of Palestine and Afghanistan is where it originated in Western Asia.
 (Malik YS 1999) The family Alliaceae, which includes allium crops and their cousins, is recognized as separate.
 An estimated 750 species make up the genus Allium, with the most significant culinary Allium crops being garlic, leeks, Japanese bunching onions, and onions (Ranbinowitch HD, 2002).
 Numerous factors influence the production of onions, but the most significant ones are uneven fertilizer application, improper fertilizer rates, improper soil fertility management techniques, and growers' lack of knowledge about soil fertility management (Gebretsadik and Dechassa 2016; Negasi et al. 2017).
 In order to absorb the soil's immobile nutrients, onions, a crop with shallow roots, need to be fertilized properly (Brewster, 1994).
 Onions need nitrogen to grow larger bulbs and produce more, thus it's crucial for the best possible production.
 Plant height, the number of green leaves per plant, the fresh weight of the bulb, and the onion bulb output all rise noticeably with increasing nitrogen application rates.
-In 2007 and 2009, Nasreen et al. and Al-Fraihat, 2009).
+In 2007 and 2009, Nasreen and Al-Fraihat, 2009).
 In order to achieve the economic target yield of the onion crop, Vairavan et al. (2021) examined the soil and discovered that applying 100% NPK ha-1 as TNAU-WSF was the best rate.
 The addition of potassium (50 kg ha-1), phosphorus (160 kg ha-1), and nitrogen (40 kg ha-1) did enhance bulb onion yield, according to Dilzar et al. (2023).
 We also got the maximum bulb onion yield (18.36 Mg ha-1) since it was the optimal combination of NPK fertilizers.

 2. MATERIAL AND METHODS

 The present investigation entitled “Response of NPK on onion (Allium cepa L.) yield.” was carried out at the experimental farm of the Department of Horticulture of Guru Kashi University, Talwandi Sabo (Bathinda) during rabi 2022-2023.
 The experiment was laid out in a Randomized Block Design with three replications.
 There were eighteen treatments having combinations of different levels of NPK fertilizer (Nitrogen: 20 (N1), 40 (N2) and 60 (N3) kg/acre, Phosphorous: 15 (P1), 20 (P2) and 30 (P3) kg/acre and Potassium: 20 (K1) and 30 (K2) kg/acre.
 The Punjab Naroya variety was sown with spacing 15 x 7.5 cm.
 The observations recorded during research are height of the plant (cm), number of green leaves per plant (No), leaf length (cm), equatorial diameter (cm), polar diameter of bulb (cm), bulb survival percentage (%), marketable yield per plot (kg) and total yield per hectare (tons).
-All data from the experimental field were analysed separately for experiment for characters and yield with the help of OPSTAT (Statistical Software Package for Agricultural Research Workers) (Sheoran et al., 1998).
+All data from the experimental field were analyzed separately for experiment for characters and yield with the help of OPSTAT (Statistical Software Package for Agricultural Research Workers) (Sheoran et al., 1998).
 The critical difference at 5% level of implication was calculated to equate the mean different treatments.

 3. Result and discussion